weddingwire.com

 Victorian (1830–1901)

-This period is named after Queen Victoria, who ruled from 1837 to 1901 and became the largest influence in fashion, jewelry, and trends of the time.
-New traveling innovations led to more diverse styles and trends that originated in other countries.
-The French occupation of Algeria and the later 'Scramble for Africa' brought African and Assyrian themes and symbolism to Europe.
-A trade agreement between France and Japan led to Japanese styles influencing Europe.
+Queen Victoria, who reigned from 1837 to 1901, became a significant influence on fashion, jewelry, and trends of the time.
+Innovations in travel allowed diverse styles from around the globe to flourish.
+The French occupation of Algeria and the later 'Scramble for Africa’ contributed African and Assyrian themes to Europe, while trade with Japan introduced Japanese aesthetics.

 Cameo of a naked girl riding on a bat, the girl carries a large feather.
 Cameo back is a coffee color surrounded by gold metalwork